 The Winter Solstice will be the topic of exploration when The College of Idaho’s Whittenberger Planetarium hosts its final public show of 2013 at 7 p.m.
 Monday, Dec.
 2, inside Boone Science Hall on the C of I campus in Caldwell.
 Guests will learn all about equinoxes and solstices and receive an overview of the constellations and planets visible in Idaho’s December night sky.

-The College of Idaho music department is prepared to ring in the holiday season with its annual choir concert, the Feast of Carols.
-This C of I tradition will showcase traditional Christmas music and other holiday favorites performed by the C of I Chorale and Chamber Singers, Sinfonia and Vocal Jazz Ensemble.
-The Feast of Carols is set for 7:30 p.m.
-Dec.
-7 in Jewett Auditorium.
-The concert is free and open to the public.
-It will be followed by holiday refreshments in the foyer of the adjacent Langroise Center.
+The College of Idaho music department is ringing in the holiday season with a series of concerts highlighted by the Feast of Carols.
+This annual holiday showcase is set for 7:30 p.m.
+Friday, Dec.
+6, inside Jewett Auditorium and will include performances by the College’s Chorale, Chamber Singers, Sinfonia, Vocal Jazz Ensemble, the Major Sixth a cappella sextet and the Middleton High School Chamber Singers.
+The free concert is open to the public and will be followed by holiday refreshments in the foyer of the adjacent Langroise Center.

 A new era of Coyote basketball begins this fall at The College of Idaho, and the C of I basketball coaches want students, fans, season ticket holders and the entire Caldwell community to get to know their teams before the regular season tips off.

 With that in mind, first-year men’s coach Scott Garson, women’s basketball coach Reagan Rossi and their respective teams will host “Meet the Yotes Night,” a basketball tipoff party set to begin at 8:15 p.m.
 Tuesday, Oct.
 29 inside the J.A.
 Albertson Activities Center on the C of I campus in Caldwell.